 There are several medications on the market to treat a spectrum of issues related to depression and anxiety, including antidepressants and MAOIs.
 Finding the right medication can take time, so students should work a trained medical professional to find the right medication and dosage.

-Depression support groups are small groups, often led by an experienced volunteer or trained professional, that provide those suffering from depression within a safe and accepting place to share frustrations and fears.
+Depression support groups are small groups, often led by an experienced volunteer or trained professional, that provide those living with depression within a safe and accepting place to share frustrations and fears.
 Support groups should not be used in place of psychotherapy or medication.
-Mental Health America (MHA) and the Depression and Bipolar Support Alliance (DBSA) are support groups specifically geared toward individuals with depression.
+The National Alliance on Mental Illness (NAMI) provides support groups specifically geared toward individuals with depression.

-Neuromodulation is a type of therapy that uses electrical or magnetic currents to stimulate the brain and impact brain activity.
+SAINT is a type of therapy that uses electrical or magnetic currents to stimulate the brain and impact brain activity.
 It can effectively treat some instances of depression and anxiety.
-A recent study at Stanford Medicine found that 90% of patients had rapid relief of severe depression symptoms.
+A recent small-scale study at Stanford Medicine found that 90% of patients had rapid relief of severe depression symptoms.

 Suicidal Thoughts Treatment

 If you are or a friend is having thoughts of suicide, getting help is critical.
 Contact a teacher, counselor, or family member, or call the National Suicide Prevention Lifeline at 1-800-273-8255.

 Treatment options for suicide will vary based on the severity of the symptoms and other mental health disorders.
 A treatment team will work to develop a customized plan to keep the individual safe.

 Treatment plans for suicidal thoughts may include: